oufuzhao/oufuzhao-old.github.io/_pages/about.md

 Welcome to My Homepage
 ======
 ------
-I am currently a Research Scholar in the Department of Computer Science at the City University of Hong Kong.
+I am currently a Research Scholar in Department of Computer Science at City University of Hong Kong.
 My research focuses on image quality assessment, pattern recognition, computer vision, and artificial intelligence.

 Publications
 ======